Liz Truss and Boris Johnson have sent public trust in politicians 'into a tailspin', poll finds - ExBulletin

 Liz Truss and Boris Johnson have sent public trust in politicians ‘into a tailspin’, poll finds

-Liz Truss and Boris Johnson have caused public confidence in politics to plummet, according to a new poll.
+Liz framework and Boris Johnson have caused a free fall in public confidence in politics, according to a new poll.

 The YouGov survey for think tank IPPR found that trust in politicians has fallen by nine percentage points in just 18 months.

-Note: This article originally appeared on HuffPost United Kingdom and has been updated.